 Punishment for Driving Under the Influence in Oklahoma

 The punishments listed below are the criminal penalties.
 A DUI in Oklahoma also affects the driver’s license.
-That license revocation process will occur in a civil case with the Oklahoma Department of Public Safety.
+That license revocation process will occur in a civil case with Service Oklahoma.
 Any plea of guilty, nolo contest, or finding of guilt for a violation of Oklahoma’s DUI/APC law, a violation of another state’s DUI/Actual Physical Control (APC) law, a violation of Oklahoma DUI/APC law involving a personal injury accident, or a violation of Oklahoma’s DUI/APC law with at least one child in the vehicle, constitutes a DUI “conviction” for purposes of Oklahoma’s DUI/APC law.
-A deferred judgment may only constitute a conviction for ten years after probation ends.
+A deferred judgment constitutes a conviction, for purposes of sentence enhancement, for ten years after probation ends.

 Misdemeanor DUI